fangwei123456/spikingjelly/docs/source/tutorials/en/op_counter.rst

       - Conv2d stage energy with SpikeSim coefficients
       - only for supported Conv2d inference stages; not a general full-model energy estimator

-The four estimators use different cost regimes and hardware assumptions.
+The five regimes use different costs and hardware assumptions.
 Do not compare their absolute values.

 Every report exposes ``model_info`` with a stable model ID, sources, technology,